raymondngiam/FSJND-BuildAStorefrontBackend/README.md

 #### Setup database

+1. Default installation of PostgreSQL would be running at the TCP/IP address of `127.0.0.1:5432`.
+This can be verified with the following bash command:

+    ```shell
+    $ sudo netstat -plunt | grep postgres
+    tcp        0      0 127.0.0.1:5432          0.0.0.0:*               LISTEN      991/postgres
+    ```

-1. Start a terminal and change user to `postgres`
+1. To setup the database for this application, first start a terminal and change user to `postgres`.

     ```shell
     $ sudo -iu postgres